bihealth/sodar-core-legacy/docs/source/app_projectroles_usage.rst

     Currently, project specific app settings are also enabled for categories but do not actually do anything.
 The behaviour regarding this (remove settings / inherit by nested projects / etc) is TBD.

+The projectroles app provides the following built-in app settings with the project scope:

+- ``ip_restrict``: Restict project access by an allowed IP list if enabled.
+- ``ip_allowlist``: List of allowed IP addresses for project access.

 Member Management